alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 - Explainability
 - Data (Quality, Integrity, Protection and Privacy)

+[^coe]: The most recent and comprehensive account of this framework can be found in the following proposal to the Council of Europe: Leslie, D., Burr, C., Aitken, M., Katell, M., Briggs, M., & Rincon, C. (2022).
+Human rights, democracy, and the rule of law assurance framework for AI systems: A proposal. [https://rm.coe.int/huderaf-coe-final-1-2752-6741-5300-v-1/1680a3f688](https://rm.coe.int/huderaf-coe-final-1-2752-6741-5300-v-1/1680a3f688).

 These principles have been refined and validated in a wide range of domains, and were originally based on a broad understanding of the typical harms and benefits associated with data-driven technology (e.g. starting from the felt injustices or needs of users and stakeholders, and developing principles to reflect these challenges).
 Therefore, unlike alternative frameworks they are tailored to the specific needs and challenges of responsible, trustworthy, and ethical data science and AI, rather than, say, importing or revising existing frameworks such as biomedical ethics.[^floridi]

 However, the SAFE-D principles were designed to be *domain-neutral* starting points.
 That is, we did not presume that these principles would capture the ethical, social, and legal values that are dominant in digital mental healthcare.
 Instead, the present project undertook a process of exploratory engagement and participatory design to explore which ethical values and principles were relevant to the specific context of trustworthy digital mental healthcare, and whether specific SAFE-D principles captured these.
 We will return to this point in [Chapter 4](chapter-4.md) where we analyse our findings from the project's workshops.